Spin-orbit torque control of spin waves in a ferromagnetic waveguide: Conclusion

 If the electric current is locally injected into the heavy-metal layer near the waveguide center, the charge flow has opposite directions in the two halves of this layer (Fig.~\ref{fig:structure}).
-Therefore, the spin waves travelling in the adjacent halves of the waveguide experience the action of SOTs of opposite sign.
-As a result, it becomes possible to strongly increase the propagation length of one of these waves, while simultaneously creating a fast decay of the other wave.
-The simulations show that the ratio of the amplitudes of magnetization precession at the two ends of the 6-$\mu$m-long $\mathrm{CoFeB}$ waveguide reaches 100 at the current density $J_\mathrm{W} = 4 \times 10^{10}$~A~m$^{-2}$.
+Therefore, the spin waves travelling in the adjacent halves of the waveguide experience the action of SOTs having opposite directions.
+Because of such SOT inhomogeneity, it becomes possible to strongly increase the propagation length of one of these waves, while simultaneously creating a fast decay of the other wave.
+The simulations show that at $T = 0$~K the ratio of the amplitudes of magnetization precession at the two ends of the 6-$\mu$m-long $\mathrm{CoFeB}$ waveguide reaches 100 at the current density $J_\mathrm{W} = 4 \times 10^{10}$~A~m$^{-2}$.
 Hence, significant spin-wave signal can be sent to one of the waveguide ends only.
 Moreover, the signal transmission can be switched to the other end by changing the polarity of the dc voltage applied to the heavy-metal layer.
 Thus, the studied nanostructure $\mathrm{W}/\mathrm{CoFeB}/\mathrm{MgO}$ represents an electrically controlled magnonic device that converts the electrical input signal into a spin signal, which can be transmitted to one of two outputs.
-Since such a device does not employ oscillating magnetic fields, it may have relatively low power consumption, which should facilitate its applications in magnonics.
+Since such a device does not employ oscillating magnetic fields, it may have relatively low power consumption, which should facilitate its applications in magnonics. \\